 “He loved to live continually at Jerusalem, and was exactly careful in the observance of the laws of his country.
 He therefore kept himself entirely pure; nor did any day pass over his head without its appointed sacrifice.”
 Antiq.
 19.7.3

-James’ death is about eleven years after the martyrdom of Stephen, probably about A.D.
+James’ death is about eleven years after the stoning of Stephen (Acts 7), probably about A.D.
 41-42.
 Agrippa may have been motivated toward this persecution by zealous Pharisees (like Paul) who sought to suppress the Jews who taught that Jesus was resurrected from the dead.
 It even appears that the people of Jerusalem no longer support the Jewish Christians.
 Witherington makes this point: the city of Jerusalem has “turned against” the Jewish church (Acts, 386 ).

 A further motivation for the summary execution of James may be the messianic claims of the apostles.
 If Caligula was inclined to demand his image be honored in the Temple, then perhaps messianic fervor among the Christians was high.
 Jesus himself predicted an “abomination which causes desolation” similar to the offenses of Antiochus IV Epiphanes (Dan 9:25-27, Mark 13:14 and parallels).

 Agrippa is therefore acting like a pious devotee of the Jewish faith by pursuing the leaders of the Christian community who promote the teaching that Jesus is the Messiah.
 If this is true, how does this play out into the overall themes we have been seeing in Luke?
 Is Herod the “ultimate fringe” of what it means to be Jewish?